Xiar1/Voron/MISC/Firmware/M5P-CAN-CB1-Setup/readme.md

 make menuconfig
 ```

 You should now be in the klipper config menu.
-Depending on your M8P is what these settings should be:
+Set the options as so:

 M5P: